Overview#

 With the release of Plone 6, you now have the option to choose from two different out-of-the-box supported configurations when setting up a new Plone website.

-The Python-based backend server in Plone can still be used alone to render content server-side and deliver HTML to the browser, a setup that is referred to in the Plone documentation as "Classic UI".
+The Python-based backend server in Plone can be used alone to render content server-side and deliver HTML to the browser, a setup that is referred to in the Plone documentation as "Classic UI".

-This configuration has been supported by Plone since its initial release and is still available in the latest version of the platform.
+This configuration has been supported by Plone since its initial release and is available in the latest version of the platform.

 For container-based deployment, only the plone-backend